What is a thesis like?

 Regardless of the thesis topic and implementation method, a written report must be prepared on the thesis.
 Examples can be found in Theseus, which includes theses and publications from universities of applied sciences.

-Each thesis has a supervisor appointed by the University of Applied Sciences.
-The work may also have several supervisors and a representative of the stakeholder group or the work community.
-The Finnish language and communication teacher is responsible for language guidance.
+Each thesis is assigned a supervisor by the University of Applied Sciences.
+The thesis may also have several supervisors and a representative of the stakeholder group or the work community.
+The English language and communication teacher is responsible for language guidance.

 Completing a thesis is a process that takes place in stages.

-On these pages you will find general guidelines and practices for writing the thesis, from selecting the topic to publishing the work.
-Different degree programmes may also have their own procedures, which are presented in programme-specific meetings and in Mood
+On these pages you will find general guidelines and practices for writing the thesis, from selecting the topic to publishing the thesis report.
+Different degree programmes may also have their own procedures, which are presented in programme-specific meetings and in Moodle.